microsoft/conversational-speaker/README.md

   - Change the AI's personality (`PromptEngine:Description`)
   - Switch to text input by changing the `System:TextListener` to `true` (good for testing changes).
 - The current state of the prompt engine usually remains stable for short conversations.
 Sometimes during longer conversations, though, the AI may start responding with not only its own response but what it thinks you might say next.

+**This is pretty hidden for the user to find it as the main differentiator of the three tutorials.
+I would just focus on this and remove the other material that has already been covered in tutorial 1 and 2**

 - Take a look at Azure Cognitive Service's [style support page](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support?tabs=stt-tts#voice-styles-and-roles) to see which languages support which emotional styles, then play with the `AzureCognitiveServices:SpeechSynthesisVoiceName` and `PromptEngine` settings in `src/ConverstationalSpeaker/configuration.json`.

 # How It Works